 5 Reasons You Should Buy The Roborock S6 Pure

 - Smart Navigation: The S6 Pure retains the same navigational algorithm of the S5 Max and S6 MaxV at a lower cost.

-- Excellent at Surface Cleaning: It scores high marks in surface cleaning tests scoring 100% in six of the tests.
+- Excellent at Surface Cleaning: It scores high marks in surface cleaning tests scoring 100% in six tests.

-- Compatible with the Xiaomi and Roborock App: Users have the option to use the Xiaomi Home App or the Roborock App, depending on their preference.
+- Compatible with the Xiaomi and Roborock App: Users can use the Xiaomi Home App or the Roborock App, depending on their preference.

 - Above Average Deep Cleaning: The S6 Pure is decent at cleaning embedded dirt on medium pile carpet picking up an average of 72% in the two tests I did.